andrepxx/location-visualizer/doc/communications-protocol.md

 **Step 2: Calculate the authentication response**

-The authentication response will be `SignPSS(nonce, pk)`, using SHA-512 as the hash function, with `pk` being the RSA public key.
+The authentication response will be `SignPSS(nonce, pk)`, using SHA-512 as the hash function, with `pk` being the RSA private key.

 **Step 3: Send the authentication response to the server**